 Your targeted group of individuals might have many things in common.
 However, they probably range in their learning styles and preferences.
 Some are visual learners, while other individuals prefer audio.
 Some prefer to see data sets, while others want to see a “how-to” approach.
 Repurposing content into various types of media is a great method to extend your reach to these different individuals.

 A portion of your content will inevitably perform poorly in a given channel.
 However, it may not mean the content was entirely bad.

 It might be the channel it was introduced was not fit for it.

 The blog that failed to attract high click-throughs could pave the way for a great video explainer that helps attract people to the TOFU (top-of-the-funnel).
-Or on the other hand, a progression of blog entries that aren’t getting numerous visits may make an incredible e-Book that pulls in a ton of meeting or consultation requests.
+On the other hand, a progression of blog entries that aren’t getting numerous visits may make an incredible e-book that pulls in a ton of meeting or consultation requests.